Sona Movsesian: Career

+The World's Worst Assistant

 On June 18, 2021, Movsesian announced she was writing a book titled The World's Worst Assistant, a humorous how-to guide.
 The book was released on July 19, 2022, and includes a foreword written by Conan O'Brien.
 It was a New York Times Best Seller, debuting at number six in the category of "Advice, How-To & Miscellaneous".
+Chris Kornelis writing for the New York Times characterized the book to be about "how two flawed people who were meant to be together found each other."

 Personal life

-Movsesian married graphic artist Tak Boroyan in 2018.
-She is an Armenian Orthodox Christian, and was married at Holy Cross Apostolic Cathedral in Montebello, California.
-She announced on the February 15, 2021 episode of Conan O'Brien Needs a Friend that the couple was expecting twin boys.
-She posted on her Instagram account stating she gave birth on July 1, 2021, to her two sons Mikey, and Charlie, one week after Conan’s final show.
-The family also includes a dog named Oki.
+Movsesian married graphic artist Artak "Tak" Boroyan in 2018.
+An Armenian Orthodox Christian, Movsesian married Boroyan at Holy Cross Apostolic Cathedral in Montebello, California.
+She announced on episode 113 of Conan O'Brien Needs a Friend that the couple was expecting twin boys.
+She posted on her Instagram account stating she gave birth on July 1, 2021, to her two sons, one week after the final show of Conan.
+The family also has a dog named Oki.

+Movsesian’s grandparents were displaced by the Armenian genocide, with her great-grandparents being killed and her grandparents migrating from Armenia to Turkey and finally to the United States as a result.

+Movsesian lost her Altadena home on January 7, 2025, to the Eaton Fire during the 2025 Southern California wildfires.